MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mde-p1-setup-configuration.md

 ## Plan your deployment

 When you plan your deployment, you can choose from several different architectures and deployment methods.
 Every organization is unique, so you have several options to consider.
+For example, you can:

+- Use Microsoft Intune (included in Microsoft Endpoint Manager) to manage endpoints in a cloud native environment
+- Use Microsoft Intune and ConfigMgr (included in Microsoft Endpoint Manager) to manage endpoints and workloads that span an on-premises and cloud environment
+- Use ConfigMgr (included in Microsoft Endpoint Manager) to protect on-premises endpoints with the cloud-based power of Defender for Endpoint
+- Use local scripts on endpoints to run a pilot or onboard just a few devices

-To help with these decisions, see [Plan your Defender for Endpoint deployment](deployment-strategy.md), which includes the following poster:
+All of these options are outlined in [Plan your Defender for Endpoint deployment](deployment-strategy.md).
+In addition, you can download the following poster:

 [:::image type="content" source="../../media/defender-endpoint/mde-deployment-strategy.png" alt-text="Deployment strategy poster thumbnail":::](https://github.com/MicrosoftDocs/microsoft-365-docs/raw/public/microsoft-365/security/defender-endpoint/downloads/mdatp-deployment-strategy.pdf)